KabsMuuka/Muuka-Kabwali/README.md

 - 🔭 I’m currently working on [Online Hotel System](https://github.com/KabsMuuka/Online_hotel_booking_system.git)

-- 🌱 I’m currently learning **Nodejs**
+- 🌱 I’m currently learning **Node apis with javascript**

 - 👨‍💻 All of my projects are available at [https://github.com/KabsMuuka](https://github.com/KabsMuuka)

 - 📫 How to reach me **kabwalimuuka@gmail.com**

-- 📄 My Experiences:  I am yet to get industrial experience, as I am still a Third Year Cs Student, majoring in Software Engneering at, The University Of Zambia
+- 📄 About ME:

+I am male aged 22, a third-year student pursuing a bachelor's degree in computer science (Major Software Engineering) at The University of Zambia.

+I have an intermediate understanding of the following languages JavaScript + NodeJS, Python, SQL, NOSQL to mention a few.

+My interest is gaining an Industrial Level of Experience, in my career path as a -Backend Developer-.
+I am very much willing to learn and polish my skills where I am found lacking.

 <h3 align="left">Connect with me:</h3>
 <p align="left">